Fatherdotter/Traveler/README.md

 * [Lots of options](https://github.com/bonzaiferroni/Traveler/wiki/Traveler-API)
 * [Visuals](https://github.com/bonzaiferroni/Traveler/wiki/Improving-Traveler:-Features#show-your-path)

+## Disclaimer
+This fork of Traveler is intended to solve and maintain some of the Typescript issues it has in currently available iterations.

+The Javascript version is provided as-is, and is not maintained by this fork.

 ## Installation

 1. Download [Traveler.ts](https://github.com/bonzaiferroni/Traveler/blob/master/Traveler.ts) or [Traveler.js](https://github.com/bonzaiferroni/Traveler/blob/master/Traveler.js) or just copy/paste the code in [Traveler.js](https://raw.githubusercontent.com/bonzaiferroni/Traveler/master/Traveler.js) into a new file using the screeps console.